National Oatmeal Day timeline

 A lot of people go without food every day right here in the U.S. Many homeless shelters accept oatmeal since it's an easy and nutritious way to fill the bellies of the less fortunate.
 Consider donating a big batch of packaged oatmeal to a local shelter or to your church.

-5 Reasons We Love Our Oatmeal
+5 Reasons Oatmeal "Steel's" The Show

-Quaker Oats guy is a very old standby
+The Quaker Oats guy is a very old standby

 The "Quaker Man" has adorned Quaker Oats since 1877, when he became the first registered trademark for a breakfast cereal in America.